-The qualitative factors reviewed and added to the base historic loss rate for each loan pool include the following:
+The model also incorporates the following qualitative factors that are reviewed for each loan pool:

 - 1. Lending policies and procedures, including underwriting standards and collection, charge-off and recovery practices. - 2.
 National, regional and local economic and business conditions as well as the condition of various market segments, including the value of underlying collateral for collateral dependent loans. - 3.
 Nature and volume of the portfolio and terms of loans. - 4.
-Experience, ability and depth of lending management and staff.

-- 5. Volume and severity of past due, classified and nonaccrual loans as well as other loan modifications. - 6.
+Experience, ability and depth of lending management and staff. - Volume and severity of past due, classified and nonaccrual loans as well as other loan modifications. - 6.
 Existence and effect of any concentrations of credit and changes in the level of such concentrations. - 7.
 Effect of other external factors (i.e., competition, legal and regulatory). - 8.
 Changes in the quality of the loan review system. - 9.
 Changes in the value of underlying collateral for collateral-dependent loans.